-- The light source is off. - The temperature is not at the indicated setpoint. - The temperature is at the indicated setpoint but is not stable. - The pressure is below 3.0bar.
+- The light source is off. - The temperature is not at the indicated setpoint. - The temperature is at the indicated setpoint but is not stable. - The pressure is below 3.0bar (HPLC and CC models) or is below 2.0bar (FLASH model).